Jon “Bermuda” Schwartz

 When traveling with Al, Bermuda seeks out Indian restaurants, thrift stores and pawnshops, used record stores and drum shops.
-At home, he can be found surfing the net, designing web pages, listening to music, taking day trips with his wife Leslie and their dogs Pepper and Nigel, and playing in several local bands!
+At home, he can be found surfing the net, designing web pages, listening to music, taking day trips with his wife Leslie and their dog Nigel, and playing in several local bands.

 Bermuda endorses Ludwig drums, Sabian cymbals, Evans heads, Vic Firth sticks, Beato bags, Buttkicker, Rhythm Tech percussion, Switch Kick beaters, Qwik Stix and Sonall accessories, Kelly Shu, Brite Stuff, and RimRiser… and uses JH Audio in-ear monitors, GK Ultraphones and Shure microphones.

 First Al project: “Weird Al” Yankovic (debut album – March, 1982)